pyhoon/lhdn-einvoice-api-client-b4x/README.md

 - **Java Version Issues**:
   - Ensure you are using Java JDK 14 or a compatible version.
 If you experience issues, consider upgrading or downgrading your Java installation as necessary.

+### Future versions
+   - API Version 1.1
+   - B4A and B4i to support Android and iOS

 ### License
 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.